mike1808/godtracks/README.md

 ## <a name="developing"></a> Developing

-In order to run a development version you need NPM and gulp.
+In order to run a development version you need NPM, Bower and gulp.

 First install or update your local project's **npm** tools: